Pay Corporation Tax if you’re a large company

 Exceptions

-- at any time during the previous 12 months it did not exist or did not have an accounting period
+- it did not exist or did not have an accounting period at any time during the previous 12 months

-Accounting periods ending before 1 April 2015
+Accounting periods beginning before 1 April 2015 and beginning on or after 1 April 2023

 A company has 5 associated companies.
-Its profits for the 12 month accounting period ending 30 November 2009 are £300,000 and its Corporation Tax liability is £55,000.
+Its profits for the 12 month accounting period ending 30 November 2024 are £300,000 and its Corporation Tax liability is £75,000.
+The annual adjusted threshold is:

-£1.5 million divided by 6 (that is, 5 + 1) = £250,000.
+£1.5 million divided by 6 (that is, 5 + the company itself) = £250,000.

 The company is a large company for this accounting period.
 Even though its profits are less than £1.5 million, they exceed the adjusted annual threshold of £250,000 and its tax liability is greater than £10,000.